Trees in graphs of large linear cliquewidth: Preliminaries

-\begin{myexample} [Half-graph] A prominent role in our proof will be played by half-graphs~\cite[Section 1.1]{malliaris2014regularity}, as in this picture: \mypic{45} In a half-graph, there are two rows and $n$ columns, and the edges are exactly those that go from north-west to south-east.
-A half-graph simulates a directed graph where the edges form a total order, using a graph where edges are undirected.
-One can easily see that half-graphs have linear cliquewidth 2. \end{myexample} \paragraph*{Term operations as graphs} As we have hinted in the pictures so far, a term operation in the cliquewidth algebra can be represented as a graph, with some extra structure (the vertical rectangles, which correspond to arguments).
-Here is another example, which has vertices that are not part of any argument, and which represents a term operation of type $2 \times 3 \to 3$: \mypic{77} In this paper, we will often identify term operations with their graph representations.
-In the graph representation of a term operation of type $k_1 \times \cdots \times k_n \to k$, we have a $k$-coloured graph, together with a non-repeating list of $k_1 + \cdots + k_n$ distinguished vertices, representing $n$ different groups of vertices (the vertical rectangles).
-The vertices inside each group are called \emph{ports} of the corresponding argument (the dots inside the vertical rectangles).
-The $i$-th argument will have $k_i$ ports.
+As we have hinted in the pictures so far, a term operation in the cliquewidth algebra can be represented as a graph, with some extra structure (the vertical rectangles, which correspond to arguments).
+Here is another example, which has vertices that are not part of any argument: \mypic{77} In this paper, we will often identify term operations with their graph representations.
+In the graph representation of a term operation, we have a $k$-coloured graph, together with a non-repeating list of $n$ groups (represented by the vertical rectangles) of $k$ distinguished vertices.
+The groups are called \emph{arguments}, and the vertices inside each group are called \emph{ports} of the corresponding argument (the dots inside the vertical rectangles).
+Vertices that are not ports are called vertices \emph{introduced} by the graph term.
+Each argument induces a \emph{recolouring}, which is the map from $\{1,\dots,k\}$ to itself which assigns the colour of port $a$ in that argument, to $a$.
+For port $a \in \{1,\dots,k\}$ in some argument, we sometimes say that $a$ is its \emph{input colour}, and refer to its colour (with respect to the colouring of the graph term) as its \emph{output colour}.
+In our illustrations, since arguments as well as colours are displayed vertically, we will only depict graph terms where recolourings are monotone maps; however recolourings need not be monotone in general.

+The number $n$ of arguments is called the \emph{arity} of the term.
+Each argument has $k$ ports.
 Within each argument, there are no edges connecting the ports.
-This is because once an argument is passed to a cliquewidth operation, one can no longer modify the edges inside the argument, one can only create edges to other arguments and verticees.
-We use the name \emph{graph term of type $k_1 \times \cdots \times k_n \to k$} for the graph representation of any term operation of this type.
+This is because once an argument is passed to a term operation, one can no longer modify the edges inside the argument, one can only create edges to other arguments and vertices.
 There is a one-to-one correspondence between graph terms and term operations.

+We raise the reader's attention on the fact that we do not allow copying of arguments, unlike the usual notion of term operation in universal algebra.
+The set of term operations has an inductive definition.
+Every basic operation is a term operation.
+If we have two term operations of arity $n$ and $n'$, then we may compose them into a term operation of arity $n+n'-1$.
+In terms of graph operations, this amounts to choosing one argument in the first term, and substituting it for the second term, where every port of the argument (in the first term) is replaced by a colour class of the second term.
+Here is an example of such a composition: \mypic{156} Here, the notation $E\circ F$ makes sense because $E$ is a unary term (i.e.~of arity 1), so there is only one argument in $E$ to choose from.